Prestwick Town railway station

 Prestwick Town railway station is a railway station serving the town of Prestwick, South Ayrshire, Scotland.
 The station is managed by ScotRail and is on the Ayrshire Coast Line.

+History

 Originally known only as Prestwick, it was one of the original stations on the Ayr to Irvine portion of the Glasgow, Paisley, Kilmarnock and Ayr Railway opened in August 1839.

-Prestwick Town is one of the few stations on the Ayrshire Coast Line that remains staffed (the ticket office being staffed part-time, seven days per week - Monday - Saturday 06:35 - 17:50, Sunday 09:10 - 16:50).
-Facilities include a medium-sized car park and a café is present in the station building itself.
+Facilities

 The ticket office at Prestwick Town has recently been refurbished, and now includes a height-adjustable ticket desk and automatic doors.
 Smartcard validators have been installed at the entrances to both platforms.
 Step-free access is only available on platform 2, as the opposite platform is only reachable via a stepped footbridge or steep ramp from the nearby road.
+Prestwick Town is one of the few stations on the Ayrshire Coast Line that remains staffed (the ticket office being staffed part-time, seven days per week).
+Facilities include a medium-sized car park and a café is present in the station building itself.

 Services

-The station has a basic service to and of four trains per hour Mon-Sat (with a few weekday peak extras).
-Of these, two serve all stations to en route, whilst the others run fast north of Kilwinning.
-Certain - Ayr - services also stop here.
-On Sundays, there is a half-hourly service each way to Glasgow and Ayr.